 Our operations have consumed substantial amounts of cash since inception.
 We believe, based on our current operating plan, that our existing cash and cash equivalents will be sufficient to fund our operations into the second quarter of 2020.
-Following our planned resubmission of the Gimoti NDA, and assuming the FDA accepts the NDA for review, the FDA will set a target goal date to respond to the Gimoti NDA under PDUFA, which date could be either two or six months from the date of our resubmission.
-Accordingly, we may not have sufficient liquidity to fund our operations through the PDUFA date and we cannot provide any assurance that we will be able to raise additional funds on acceptable terms, or at all.
 If Gimoti is approved by FDA, additional funds will become available from the NGP Working Capital Loan and the NGP Credit Agreement.
 Under either situation, we will be required to raise additional funds in order to continue as a going concern.
 There can be no assurance that we will be able to raise additional funds to further develop Gimoti, if required, and resubmit and receive FDA approval of the Gimoti NDA.
 Because our business is entirely dependent on the success of Gimoti, if we are unable to secure additional financing or identify and execute on other development or strategic alternatives for Gimoti or our company, we will be required to curtail all of our activities and may be required to liquidate, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our securities.